jetstack/cert-manager-nginx-plus-lab/README.md

 - How do developers and security teams automate the boot-strapping of containers, micro-services and workloads with valid machine identities ?
 - How do developers and security teams validate that only authorised containers, micro-services and workloads can interoperate with other containers, micro-services, workloads and external services ?

-## JetStack
+## Jetstack

-JetStack are a fast-growing Kubernetes professional services company that prides itself on helping startups and enterprises alike in their path to modern cloud-native infrastructure.
+Jetstack are a fast-growing Kubernetes professional services company that prides itself on helping startups and enterprises alike in their path to modern cloud-native infrastructure.
 They are the inventor and primary maintainer for  cert-manager, a Kubernetes add-on that automates the management and issuance of TLS certificates from various issuing sources including Venafi.

 ### cert-manager